 Tries are being scored at an unprecedented rate in Super Rugby history, but what if I told you that high-volume attack is, as a tactic, the least efficient it has been in five years.

-Now might be a good time to stop reading if, 1) you don’t want anything to challenge what you know about the game or, 2) you don’t have at least 10 minutes to concentrate, like a hungry bear poking a twig into a swarming beehive for honey.
+Now might be a good time to stop reading if, 1) you don’t want anything to challenge what you know about the game or, 2) you don’t have at least 10 minutes to concentrate, like a hungry bear using a twig to fish for honey in a swarming beehive.

 I see that you have chosen wisely!

 Over the past five seasons, I’ve tracked Super Rugby results based on what tactical preferences, or “trends”, are used by winning teams.
 The method has been to log the tactical decision-making of the winning team, in every league match during each of the Super Rugby seasons spanning 2013-2017.

 The “decision-making” bit is important to remember.
 I have not measured the quality of the winning teams’ execution; I’ve measured whether they’ve chosen to Kick, Run or Tackle, while Penalties Conceded reflects just how disciplined and/or aggressive they’ve been in applying the combination of those tactics.

 So, in each match, I tracked whether the winning team recorded a number of Kicks, Tackles, Carries and Penalties Conceded that was equal to, or more than, their opponents.
 The answer to that question is either Yes or No (Y or N) in each of the four categories.

 At the end of each season, that collated data reveals the percentage of league matches that were won by the team that, for example, kicked more than their rivals.
 There were 120 league matches in 2014 – if 80 of those were won by the team that kicked more in each of those matches, Kicking would have a success rate of 66%.